 Option two was considered impossible by the duty manager and he said he’d need 3 days to get in touch with the finance department as it was Chinese holiday until January 3rd.

 That left pretty much only the points credit.
 After I haven’t heard from the F/D Manager after three days (mid day) as promised I emailed the General Manager of the property.

 I was informed that 10,000 Gold Passport points have been added to my account which showed up about 24h later.

 This is a generous and professional solution without the need for either party, them or me, to make this situation more of a problem than it actually is.
 Something went wrong during the check-out and that caused the card presented not being saved properly as FOP.

-The staff has been professional during my stay at the Andaz and I find the outcome of this issue to be also fair and even on the higher side of the compensation scale.
-As a result I have zero problem giving them additional bookings when I return to Shanghai even though there are plenty of properties around that are a bit lower priced and maybe somewhat more conveniently located for business purposes.
+The staff has been professional during my stay at the Andaz, and I find the outcome of this issue to be fair and even on the higher side of the compensation scale.
+As a result, I have no problem giving them additional bookings when I return to Shanghai, even though there are plenty of properties around that are a bit lower priced and maybe somewhat more conveniently located for business purposes.